Last modified: June 01, 2025

 /dev/sdb

-is configured with a total capacity of 32 GB, which can be used for various storage purposes. - Within this disk, there exists a partition labeled
+is configured with a total capacity of 32 GB, which can be used for various storage purposes./dev/sdb1

 Example: Mounting a NTFS File System